Understanding Natural Gas and LNG Options Handbook – Summary

 The above factors have seen a current oversupply of LPG in the global market.
 Consequently, prices have significantly dropped down.
-This might be a short to medium term crisis.
+This might be a short to a medium-term crisis.
 Therefore, any new gas investor should forecast when gas markets’ rebalancing is likely to occur.
 And thereafter make new gas project projections.
 The key is to have sales above the marginal cost of production.
 There are pressures (commercial and financial) threatening to realign the LNG market for a short term.
 But if this does not happen, oversupply could cut through into the next decade.

 1.2 The Domestic gas market

 The domestic market has sufficient demand for compressed natural gas (CNG).
-In addition, there is demand for the by-products (such as petroleum liquids) as well.
+In addition, there is a demand for the by-products (such as petroleum liquids) as well.
 Transportation is also cost-effective where pipeline transmission can be used.
 It is the role of the host’s national gas company to market the gas locally and develop the infrastructure.

 In Africa, domestic and regional pipelines have opened up the local market.
 In addition, several manufacturing industries continue to create demand for compressed natural gas (CNG).
-They use it use as a feedstock.
+They use its use as a feedstock.
 CNG is also a preferred source of fuel for power generation and fuel for gas-powered vehicles.
 However, the infrastructure and markets are still underdeveloped.